PetroMLAI/PetroMLAI/README.md

 # Hi there 👋

-## Come along on my journey of merging my data skills into a detour of my career.
+## Come along on my journey of merging my data skills into a detour on my career.

 PhD in Petroleum Engineering, with a research background in reservoir characterization and digital rock physics.
 After my postdoc, I moved into data analytics, working mainly in Tableau and picking up SQL along the way.